 Are you looking for a Multiversus tier list?
-The Warner Bros fighting game is still in open beta with its release date delayed for the foreseeable future, with many players gaining access to its colourful cast of characters for the first time.
-Soon, we will know who the most powerful characters are, from DC Superheroes such as Batman and Wonder Woman to Cartoon Network favourites like Finn the Human and Steven Universe.
-We even have throwback characters from Warner Bros’ back catalogue of shows acquired over the years, including Shaggy and Velma from Scooby Doo.
+The Warner Bros fighting game is now in its first season, with players gaining access to some brand new characters.
+Soon, we’ll know how the likes of Rick, Black Adam, and Stripe will compare to the most powerful characters on the roster, from DC Superheroes such as Batman and Wonder Woman to Cartoon Network favourites like Finn the Human and Steven Universe.
+Of course, we can’t discount those throwback characters from Warner Bros’ back catalogue of shows acquired over the years, including Shaggy and Velma from Scooby Doo.

 Multiversus tier list

-There are currently 17 characters in Multiversus, each specialising in a particular role in 2v2 combat.
-Just like any good RPG game, Multiversus splits each character into three roles: Bruisers, Assassins, and Mages as the damage dealers, Supports that buff the whole team, and Tanks that absorb lots of blows.
-Right now, the game is balanced heavily in favour of most Assassins and Bruisers, but there are notable exceptions.
+There are currently 20 characters in Multiversus, each specialising in a particular role in 2v2 combat.
+Just like any good RPG game, Multiversus splits each character into three roles: Bruisers, Assassins, and Mages as the main damage dealers, Supports who buff the whole team, and Tanks that absorb lots of blows.
+Right now, the game is balanced heavily in favour of most Assassins, Mages, and Bruisers, but there are notable exceptions.

 Here is our Multiversus tier list: